Why Are Carbon Sinks Important?

-Internationally renowned experts have highlighted that to avoid the most serious impacts of climate change we need to limit global warming to 2°C between now and 2100.
-This is no easy task; it means that global greenhouse gas (GHG) emissions need to be reduced by 40-70% by 2050 and that carbon neutrality (i.e. zero emissions) needs to be reached by the end of the century at the latest¹.
+Climate change is an immense challenge.
+Internationally renowned experts have highlighted that to avoid the most serious impacts of climate change we need to limit global warming to 2 degrees Celsius between now and 2100.
+This is no easy task; it means that global greenhouse gas (GHG) emissions need to be reduced by 40 to 70 percent by 2050 and that carbon neutrality (i.e. zero emissions) needs to be reached by the end of the century at the latest .

-So carbon sinks are undeniably an important resource when it comes to tackling climate change; indeed, most government plans to limit temperature rises to well below to 2°C include actions to enhance carbon sinks. but that is not the whole story: most natural carbon sinks, such as forests, can only temporarily store carbon.
+So carbon sinks are undeniably an important resource when it comes to tackling climate change; indeed, most governments plan to limit temperature rises to well below 2 degrees Celsius and include actions to enhance carbon sinks.

 The carbon will be released back into the atmosphere if the trees are burned down or when they decay while deforestation means that we are limiting what are some of our most important natural carbon sinks.
 In addition, excess carbon in the atmosphere as well as the impacts of climate change mean that a lot of the stored carbon might come to be released into the atmosphere.